 Consumer Responsibilities

-Each organization that uses laboratory services has certain responsibilities to ensure that the laboratory has the appropriate credentials and that the data are useable for the intended needs, and acceptable to DEP.
+Each organization that uses laboratory services has certain responsibilities to ensure that the laboratory has the appropriate credentials, and that the data are useable for the intended needs, and acceptable to DEP.
 A consumer's responsibilities include:

 Evaluating the Laboratory

-Ensure that the laboratory has the proper credentials.
+Ensure that the laboratory has the proper credentials, such as certification from the Florida Department of Health, Environmental Laboratory Certification Program (DOH ELCP).

 Ensure that the laboratory can produce data of a quality that will be acceptable to DEP.